ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 library(readr)  # For reading in files
 library(dplyr)  # For formatting and cleaning data library(rgdal)  # For manipulating map data
-library(devtools)
+library(raster)  # For clipping shapefile polygons
-  devtools::install_github("dkahle/ggmap")
+library(devtools)  # For installing packages from altenative sources, e.g. Github devtools::install_github("dkahle/ggmap")
 	devtools::install_github("oswaldosantos/ggsn")
 library(ggmap)  # For plotting map data, downloading map tiles from online sources library(ggsn)  # For adding scalebars and north arrows.
 ```

-At the time of writing, `ggmap` needs to be compiled from source (i.e. its repository on Github) to maintain some functionality, hence `devtools::install_github("dkahle/ggmap")`, but this will hopefully change in the future.
+At the time of writing, `ggmap` and `ggsn` need to be compiled from source (i.e. their repositories on Github) to maintain some functionality, hence `devtools::install_github("")`, but this will hopefully change in the future when the updated versions of the packages are uploaded to CRAN.

 <a name="map_data"></a>

 ## Getting your head around map data

-The easiest way to think about map data is to first imagine a graph displaying whatever data you want, but with the x and y axes denoting longitude and latitude instead of a variable:
+The easiest way to think about map data is to first imagine a graph displaying whatever data you want, but where the x and y axes denote longitude and latitude instead of a variable:

 <center><img src="{{ site.baseurl }}/img/Trout_Europe_Plot.jpeg" alt="Img" style="width: 700px;"/></center>